Questaal Home

 • @fn=nam use nam for self-energy file name [for readeb and readebr the file should be a bands file in h5 format].

-• @useef file chemical potential becomes Fermi level
+• @useef writes the file chemical potential into the Fermi level.

 • @irrmesh points are not on a regular k mesh : no k interpolations allowed